Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Methods

-The pulses of the laser used for the excitation steps had a FWHM of 38(2)~ns, while the pulses of the Nd:YAG lasers used for the ionization steps had a FWHM of 15(1)~ns.
-The jitter of the excitation step was measured at 4~ns and that of the ionization steps at 3~ns, for a total relative jitter of 7~ns between excitation and ionization steps in both schemes.
+The pulses of the laser used for the excitation steps had a full width at half-maximum (FWHM) of 38(2)~ns, while the pulses of the Nd:YAG lasers used for the ionization steps had a FWHM of 15(1)~ns.
+The {shot-to-shot} jitter of the excitation step was measured to be 4~ns and that of the ionization steps to be 3~ns, for a total relative {shot-to-shot} jitter of 5~ns {(added in quadrature)} between excitation and ionization steps in both schemes {(details in the Supplemental Material)}.
 As the 646-nm step in the RaF scheme was provided by a pulsed dye laser pumped by an identical Nd:YAG laser as the one used for the 532-nm ionization step, the FWHM and jitter of the second and third steps were measured to be the same, as expected.

-To determine the lifetime of the $A$~$^2 \Pi_{1/2}$ state in RaF and the $8P_{3/2}$ state in Fr, multiple measurement cycles were performed for various timing arrangements between the ejection of the molecular/atomic beam from the gas-filled linear Paul trap of the ISOLDE facility~\cite{Mane2009} (bunch temporal spread of 5~$\mu$s, longitudinal spatial spread of 0.8~m) and the timing of the laser pulses.
+To determine the lifetime of the $A$~$^2 \Pi_{1/2}$ state in RaF and the $8P_{3/2}$ state in Fr, multiple measurement cycles were performed for various timing arrangements between the ejection of the molecular/atomic beam from the gas-filled linear Paul trap of the ISOLDE facility~\cite{Mane2009} and the timing of the laser pulses.
 Firstly, an optimal setting for the Paul trap ejection timing was determined based on the maximum laser-molecule/atom spatial and temporal overlap, and a lifetime measurement was taken for these settings, by moving the timing of the ionization steps forward in time while keeping the timing of the excitation step fixed.
-One lifetime measurement (denoted as Cycle 1 for both RaF and Fr) was performed for the optimal ejection timing in terms of laser-molecule overlap, and lifetime measurements were also performed for ejection timings 0.5~$\mu$s earlier and 0.5~$\mu$s later compared to the optimal settings.
-One lifetime measurement was also performed at the optimal ejection timing, but instead of moving the ionization steps forward in time, as in the other measurements, the excitation step timing was moved backwards while keeping the timing of the ionization steps fixed.
-Only for the RaF experiment, an additional measurement (Cycle 4 in Fig.~\ref{fig:FigRaF_2_2}c) had been performed in a separate experimental campaign 2 years prior to the rest of the cycles; details about this measurement cycle can be found in the Supplemental Material.
+Lifetime measurements (denoted as Cycle 1 for both RaF and Fr) were performed for this optimal ejection timing, {as well as} for ejection timings 0.5~$\mu$s earlier and 0.5~$\mu$s later compared to the optimal for Fr {(1-$\mu$s steps for RaF)}.
+One lifetime measurement was also performed at the optimal ejection timing, but moving the excitation step timing backwards while keeping the timing of the ionization steps fixed.
+Only for the RaF experiment, an additional measurement (Cycle 4 in Fig.~\ref{fig:FigRaF_2_2}c) had been performed in a separate {proof-of-principle} experimental campaign 2 years prior to the rest of the cycles; details about this measurement cycle can be found in the Supplemental Material.